-- 1. Can express themselves effectively and can communicate both orally and in writing.
-Are highly ethical and moral. - 2.
-Have a strong working knowledge of and ability to utilize modern information technology. - 3.
-Are analytical problem solvers and critical thinkers who can dissect complex business and computing scenarios and formulate and implement effective recommendations and direction. - 4.
-Are fully prepared in terms of business and/or computing knowledge and the abilities to apply such knowledge as they analyze, assess, and take action in critical professional scenarios.
+- 1. Express themselves effectively and communicate both orally and in writing. - 2.
+Are highly ethical and moral.

+- 3. Demonstrate a strong working knowledge and ability to utilize modern information technology. - 4.
+Think critically and are analytical problem solvers who can dissect complex scenarios and formulate and implement effective recommendations and direction. - 5.
+Are fully prepared in terms of business or computing knowledge and the abilities to apply such knowledge as they analyze, assess, and take action in critical business scenarios. - 6.
+Are highly aware of their personal talents and abilities and can employ their knowledge and skills to transform and improve not only their employer organizations but also the local communities they serve as leaders and society as a whole. - 7.
+Embrace the importance and value of diversity and inclusion, community service and leadership, and a global multi-cultural perspective and appreciation.

-School Of Business Administration
+School of Business Administration